UbiqueInnovation/gradle-plugin-alpaka-android/README.md

 linthPlugin {
 	uploadKey = "..." // The upload key identifying an application in the Linth backend (required) changelogCommitCount = 10 // The number of commits to include in the changelog (optional, defaults to 10) proxy = "host:port" // An optional proxy to set for the upload task.
-Use for local debugging only }
+Use for local debugging only labelAppIcons = false // Globally configure the generateAppIcon tasks to label with flavor name (optional, default is enabled)
+}

+android {
+	productFlavors {
+	    create("dev") {
+          extraProperties.set("launcherIconLabel", "tescht") // Modify the default icon label per flavor (optional, nullable) extraProperties.set("uploadKey", "...") // Modify the default uploadKey per flavor (optional) }
+    }
+}
 ```